status-im/nim-chronos/docs/src/async_procs.md

-# Async functions
+# Async procedures

 <!-- toc -->

 ## The `async` pragma

-The `{.async.}` pragma will transform a procedure (or a method) returning a specialised `Future` type into a closure iterator.
-If there is no return type specified, a `Future[void]` is returned.
+The `{.async.}` pragma will transform a procedure (or a method) returning a `Future` into a closure iterator.
+If there is no return type specified, `Future[void]` is returned.

 ```nim
 proc p() {.async.} =